P4ral1ax/Retriever/README.md

 This is intended for red teaming in a competition environment.<br><br>

 ## Build Instructions
+Build binaries on the same operating system that it will be deployed on to reduce risk of issues with binary running.
+It is highly recommended you match the version as closely as possible.
 ### Dependancies
 The dependancies for this project are listed below.
 There are also prepared commands to install dependancies using different package managers and distros.